Thursday, February 13, 2020

 Okay, kids, some folks don't get this yet (no finger-pointing) so let's break it down.

 If you have, e.g., 3711 people on a cruise ship, and you get 20 new cases of corona virus per day, because the ship is essentially one common cootie-pit of shared air- and water-handling (not to mention food service), within 90 days, half the ship is infected.
 Since the infection curve will be bell-curve shaped to that point, shortly after that, everyone on the ship has it.
 (Attention, Math Nerds and Purists: Relax.
 Don't quibble over a difference without a distinction, nor get stuck on stupid.
 We're doing napkin math here, not quadratic equations.)
 If the disease course lasts 10 days, and it incubates for up to 14 days, that's a nominal 114-day quarantine, to wait it out after the last person is infected, with 3711 infected, and 111+ dead.
-(In the case of the MV Death Princess, where most of the passengers are aged over 60, the death toll will probably run into the multiple hundreds).
+(In the case of the MV Death Princess, where most of the passengers are aged over 60, the death toll will probably run into the multiple hundreds if they let everyone get it).

 Conversely, if you brilliantly take everyone off the motherf**king ship, and house them separately in individual or couples' quarters at dockside, you get the initial cases, no additional ones, and you do a quarantine of more like 24 days, instead of 114.
 And you can pull the infected into secure treatment areas immediately, so they don't spread it any further, once they're identified.
 With a death toll in the single digits.